ZolutionSoftware/Rezolver/README.md

 Rezolver is a high performance, portable (.NetStandard 1.1), open-source IOC container designed and built by Zolution Software Ltd.

+> You can get the [Rezolver Package from Nuget](https://www.nuget.org/packages/Rezolver/), and for more
+> packages, head over to the [packages documentation](http://rezolver.co.uk/developers/docs/nuget-packages/index.html).

 The latest version - 1.1 - decouples the compilation stack from the rest of the framework, making it, and the rest of the API, completely extensible - providing hooks to implement interception and other more 'exotic' functionality.

-More information, including API reference and developer how-tos, is available on the [Rezolver website](http://rezolver.co.uk).
+More information, including API reference and developer how-tos, is available also on the [Rezolver website](http://rezolver.co.uk).

 > **Note -** writing docs takes a while(!) so if there's something you're looking for and can't find it